SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: Give a list of the binary operators defined in the Swift stdlib.
     Then give a cross-reference to the Swift stdlib for more details.

+..
+TR: Strictly speaking, a binary-expression is not an actual expression;
+    rather, it is part of an expression
+    (the expression is well-formed when it's the continuation of a unary expression).
+    The same goes for expression-cast.
+    What's the reason behind formulating the grammar in this way?

+..
+TODO: Depending on how strict we want to be with naming our syntactic categories,
+    and the answer to the tech review question above, we may want to rename this to something like a binary-expression-clause, because the current formulation (on it's own) doesn't produce a well-formed expression.

 Builtin Binary Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~